Skip to main content

 Resources

-Resources can be specified in formats:
+Resources can be specified in the following formats:

-arn:aws:s3:::<bucket-name>- bucket resource, you can specify only one resource of this format (the bucket for which the policy is configured).
-The resource will work for actions The resource will work for actions related to customizing the bucket, and does not apply to its objects;arn:aws:s3:::<bucket-name>/<prefix>- bucket object resource, where<prefix>- is the prefix to which objects the rule will apply.
-If you specify*, all bucket objects will be included in the resources;arn:aws:s3::::<bucket-name>/${<variable-name>}- bucket object resource, where<variable-name>- is the name of a wildcard variable (key), which acts as a prefix.
+• arn:aws:s3:::<bucket-name> — bucket resource, you can only specify one resource of this format (the bucket for which the policy is being configured).
+The resource will work for actions related to bucket configuration and does not apply to its objects ;

 Actions